custom dog magnet

 BONUS: If you love Cocker Spaniels, stop by and join Club Cocker: Wigglebutts Worldwide on Facebook to engage with other Cocker parents and have fun while learning health and wellness tips for Cockers.
 You are welcome if you love Cockers, too.

-HUGE THANKS to Cocker mom, Tiffany Rae, for her idea, her instructions, and for sharing her magic with us!
+HUGE THANKS to dog mom, Tiffany Rae, for her idea, her instructions, and for sharing her magic with us!

 3 Comments